 Prerequisite: CHM 1020, 1032C, 1045C, or high school chemistry.
-In addition, students will benefit by taking BSC 1005 or BSC 2010C prior to enrolling in MCB 2013C.
+In addition, students will benefit by taking Life in Its Biological Environment or Principles of Biology I prior to enrolling in this course.
 This course consists of a study of the protista, viruses, rickettsias and schizomycetes of medical and economic importance.
 Laboratory exercises introduce bacteriologic techniques and aseptic procedures using various micro-organisms.
 Six contact hours: three studio hours, three clinical hours.
 (CBE)